Purple Line (Kolkata Metro): Development

 Prime Minister Narendra Modi inaugurates the Joka-Majerhat stretch of Purple Line of Kolkata Metro on December 30, 2022.

 Around 8.5 km of the project will be elevated and the rest of 6.32 km of the metro line will be underground.
 The project is getting delayed due to nonavailability of land for the construction of train depot at Joka.
 In 2019, RVNL was given the land required for building the depot and the construction for its boundary wall and land development started in February 2019.
 Tenders for its construction and plant & machinery were invited in April 2020.

 Construction was further delayed in September 2018 due to the Majerhat Bridge collapse, the metro was being built right next to the bridge.

 Tender for Majherhat to Esplanade underground section has been floated in 1st week of December 2019.

 By 15 September 2022, the stretch from Joka to Taratala has been fully constructed and electrification has been done.
 Testing trials are underway from Joka to Taratala using the old decommissioned Metro Rakes.
 Eventually in service there will be new air conditioned metro rakes.
 The stretch from Majerhat to Esplanade is under construction.

 Prime Minister Narendra Modi inaugurated the Joka-Taratala stretch, including Joka metro station of Kolkata Metro's Purple Line on 30 December 2022 in the presence of West Bengal Chief Minister Mamata Banerjee and Indian Railway Minister Ashwini Vaishnaw.
 Some students from schools especially St Thomas Boys School, whose premises are utilised for planned Khidirpur metro station in this stretch, were granted the rare opportunity to be the first ones to ride in this Joka-Taratala stretch after the inauguration.

-After lot of hardships and developmental work the Taratala–Majerhat section of Kolkata Metro Purple Line was inaugurated on 6 March 2024 by Prime Minister Narendra Modi, along with the truncated sections of Esplanade–Howrah Maidan under Green Line and Kavi Subhash–Hemanta Mukhopadhyay under Orange Line.
+The Taratala–Majerhat section of Kolkata Metro Purple Line was inaugurated on 6 March 2024 by Prime Minister Narendra Modi, along with the truncated sections of Esplanade–Howrah Maidan under Green Line and Kavi Subhash–Hemanta Mukhopadhyay under Orange Line.

 On 10 July 2025, a significant milestone was achieved in this project as the assembled TBM– S1410 (Durga) started digging up the tunnel near Khidirpur metro station, inside the premises of St Thomas School.
 This digging work will continue till Park Street metro station via Victoria metro station, after which the remaining section will be done using cut-and-cover method.